 Paquita and her brother Venancio, both single and childish, live in a small town near Madrid.
 Their bossy eldest sister Ignacia, also an old maid, dominates them.
 One night, Paquita hears ...
 See full summary »

 Paquita and her brother Venancio, both single and childish, live in a small town near Madrid.
 Their bossy eldest sister Ignacia, also an old maid, dominates them.
 One night, Paquita hears her sister tell somebody about her intention to sell all the family wealth.
 Once the money is gathered, she wishes to travel to Paris with the mysterious person and get rid of her brother and sister.
-Terrified, Paquita and Venancio confront their sister's aggressions and kill her accidentally.
+Paquita and Venancio are terrified...
 Written by

 Originally titled `El Crimen de Mazarrón', which was suppressed by the censorship of the times, `El Extraño Viaje' remains a surprising element in the midst of a rather negative period of time in Spanish contemporary history, artistically speaking.
 The surprise lies more in its content than in any other aspects of the film per se.
 However, this piece, directed by Fernando Fernán Gómez, arose from the mysterious appearance of two corpses on the beach of Mazarrón, Murcia, as mentioned by Carlos Saura in a conversation with Fernán Gómez, who anecdotically said that a film could be made out of such an occurence.
 Fernán Gomez took his word for it.